Nik Dodani: Acting

 Nik Dodani began his acting career in Phoenix-area community theater, his first notable role being Zero in a staged production of Holes based on the novel by Louis Sachar.
 Dodani made his television debut in season 2 of HBO's The Comeback starring Lisa Kudrow.

 On television, Dodani has also appeared in ABC's Big Sky, Netflix's Trinkets, TBS's Angie Tribeca, Comedy Central's Idiotsitter, Freeform's Kevin from Work, and NBC's The Player, among others.

 In film, Dodani has appeared in Netflix's Alex Strangelove, Joshua Leonard's independent film Dark Was the Night opposite Marisa Tomei and Charlie Plummer, the Sony Pictures thriller Escape Room, Hannah Marks' feature film Mark, Mary & Some Other People, and Stephen Chbosky's film adaptation of Broadway musical Dear Evan Hansen as Jared, who was re-conceived as "Jared Kalwani" to celebrate Dodani's casting.
 In July 2024, he appeared in Lee Isaac Chung's Twisters, a follow up to the 1996 film Twister.

 In March 2022, it was announced he would lead the New Line Cinema comedy The Parenting, opposite Brandon Flynn, Lisa Kudrow and Brian Cox.
-The film will be released on Max on March 13, 2025.
+The film released on Max on March 13, 2025.

 Dodani has voiced characters on numerous animated programs, including Nickelodeon's Big Nate, Disney's The Owl House and Hailey's On It!, and Disney Junior's Mira, Royal Detective.
 Dodani also voiced a character in the 2022 Disney animated film Strange World.

 He made his Broadway debut as Ogie in Waitress from October 19 to November 27, 2021.

+In February 2026, it was announced that Dodani was cast in the CBS series Cupertino.